Male surfer inside a wave curl with buildings on shore in the background.

 Surfers around the world come to New Smyrna Beach for some of the most consistent surf breaks year-round.
 With 17 miles of white sand beach, great waves, and warm Atlantic waters, this is a haven for surfers and beach-lovers everywhere.

 Situated on a barrier island off the Florida coast, New Smyrna Beach is home to a variety of wildlife, including dolphins, manatees, and many bird species that you’re likely to spot.
-The town boasts an internationally recognised arts scene, and its historic district features a unique blend of Spanish and Victorian architecture.
+The town boasts an internationally recognized arts scene, and its historic district features a unique blend of Spanish and Victorian architecture.
 Don’t miss local staple The Breakers, an oceanfront burger joint serving up excellent burgers and fried fish.

 Explore New Smyrna Beach Hotels